rivera-joel/fraud-detection-analytics-project/README.md

 </p>

 <p>
-  This project simulates an end-to-end fraud analytics workflow, starting with raw transactional data and progressing through SQL-based investigation, Python analysis and risk scoring, and an interactive Tableau dashboard designed to support fraud-monitoring and prioritisation decisions.
+  This project investigates an end-to-end fraud analytics workflow, starting with raw transactional data and progressing through SQL-based investigation, Python analysis and risk scoring, and an interactive Tableau dashboard designed to support fraud-monitoring and prioritisation decisions.